- Location: Hawaii

-This is where the 30 days/three-times-in the-shop law comes into play.
+This is where the 30 days or 3 times in the shop comes into play.
 Send the letter by certified mail and ask for a return receipt; photocopy everything for your records.
 At this point, the manufacturer may acknowledge the error and take the appropriate action.
 But in many cases, the manufacturer will disagree with your assessment.
 This is when you ask SCAP to get involved.

 To call for SCAP to look at the case, be sure your car meets the definition of a lemon and you have satisfied the other qualifications discussed in the Lemon Law Handbook.
-If everything's in order, then the best route to take is to get a copy of the SCAP checklist outlining everything that is needed to initiate the process.
+If everything's in order, then use the Lemon Law Demand for Arbitration Checklist to make sure you complete the following:

 - Complete the Demand for Arbitration form.

 - Work orders from the garage(s) showing you tried to have the problem fixed.